 Risk Management Services

-With the well being of international travelers as a top priority, Utah State University has contracted with International SOS (SOS) to provide travel assistance services for the university community traveling abroad on university business or sponsored activities.
-SOS provides security and medical evacuation services, and a variety of online health, safety, and security resources.
+With the well being of international travelers as a top priority, Utah State University has contracted with International SOS to provide travel assistance services for the university community traveling abroad on university business or sponsored activities.
+International SOS provides security and medical evacuation services, and a variety of online health, safety, and security resources.

 You do not need to enroll; coverage is immediately available to all faculty, staff, students, and family members traveling with you.
-While abroad, if an emergency arises, the Philadelphia Center (1-800-523-6586 or 1-215-942-8226) is your primary contact, but any of the 24/7 SOS Alarm Centers can assist you immediately during an emergency and will notify USU of your situation.
+While abroad, if an emergency arises, the Philadelphia Center (1-800-523-6586 or 1-215-942-8226) is your primary contact, but any of the 24/7 International SOS Assistance Centers can assist you immediately during an emergency and will notify USU of your situation.

 Membership cards should be carried at all times when traveling.
 To obtain a membership card, either login to the Utah State University International SOS portal below and print a copy, or contact the Office of Risk Management at (435) 797-1844.
-Information about how to use SOS can be found in the FAQ's document.
+Information about how to use International SOS can be found in the FAQ's document.

-We encourage you to review the list of program services provided by SOS.
-Please be aware that some of SOS's services carry additional charges.
-If you request a service which has an additional charge, SOS will inform you in advance and will require a credit card number in order to activate the service.
+We encourage you to review the list of program services provided by International SOS.
+Please be aware that some of International SOS's services carry additional charges.
+If you request a service which has an additional charge, International SOS will inform you in advance and will require a credit card number in order to activate the service.

 International SOS is NOT health insurance.
 Utah State University has contracted with a private company to provide all international travelers with Medical Insurance.